reactivemobile/CrimeMapperServer/README.md

 # CrimeMapperServer

-This Node.js app is intended to reduce the network overhead of the Android, iOS and Scala apps.
+This Node.js app is intended to reduce the network overhead of the Crime Mapper Android, iOS and Scala apps.

 First off I'm stripping the stop-and-search information from the ```crimes-street-dates``` endpoint.